• Skip to primary navigation

 Cream butter, sugar, eggs and vanilla.

-• Scrape down sides of the bowl and mix in the flour well.
+• Scrape down the sides of the bowl and mix in the flour well.

 • The dough will be quite sticky at this point.

-• Put the cookie dough in a container, cover with plastic wrap and chill for an hour in the fridge.
+• Put the cookie dough in a container, cover it with plastic wrap, and chill for an hour in the fridge.

 • Preheat oven to 375 degrees.

-• Line baking sheets with parchment paper or spraying them with non-stick cooking spray.
+• Line baking sheets with parchment paper or spray them with non-stick cooking spray.

-• On a lightly floured surface roll out the cookie dough to about ¼ inch thick.
+• On a lightly floured surface, roll out the cookie dough to about ยผ inch thick.

 • Cut out shaped with whatever cookie cutters you like.